TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 3. Edge Cases

-- M * K > N â†’ impossible â†’ return -1
+- M * K > N → impossible → return -1
-- All A[i] = 0 â†’ you can make all cakes immediately if count allows
+- All A[i] = 0 → you can make all cakes immediately if count allows
 - One giant unavailable segment makes arrangement impossible
-- K = 1 reduces to counting how many elements â‰¤ D
+- K = 1 reduces to counting how many elements ≤ D
-- Flavours become available very late â†’ return max(A[i])
+- Flavours become available very late → return max(A[i])
 ---

 ## 4. Examples